mvelusce/pi-wellness-log/docs/CALENDAR_VIEW.md

 - **Consistent Colors**: Uses the same color scheme as other views
 - **Immediate Feedback**: Toggle actions show toast notifications
 - **Error Handling**: Graceful error messages if loading fails

+## Use Cases

+### Focusing on Specific Goals
+If you're working on a specific health goal, you can:
+1. Select only the lifestyle factors related to that goal
+2. View your progress on just those factors
+3. See patterns without noise from other factors

+Example: Working on fitness goals?
+Select only exercise-related factors to see your workout consistency.

+### Comparing Subsets
+Want to compare different aspects of your wellness?
+1. View exercise factors one week
+2. Switch to nutrition factors the next
+3. Compare completion rates and patterns

+### Reducing Visual Clutter
+If you have many lifestyle factors (10+):
+1. Select just the 3-5 most important ones
+2. Keep the calendar view clean and focused
+3. Easily see completion status at a glance

 ## Future Enhancements (Ideas)